cloudmesh/cloudmesh-cmsd/README.md

 $ cmsd config cat
 ```

-Initialize cloudmesh using the following command.
+Initialize the cloudmesh database using the following command.

 ```
 $ cmsd init